Y2not2nd/Security-Focused-AKS-Deployment-Kubernets/README.md

 - Node.js 18 LTS and npm (for the Angular frontend)
 - Go 1.21 (for the backend API)

-### Optional tools

-- jq, make, and Snyk CLI (mentioned in `guide.txt` for scanning)
-- kubelogin for Azure AD authentication with kubectl

 ---

 ## Deployment